superlativeinstruments/manuals.playsuperlative.com/SB01/env.md

 </div>

-The envelope is very powerful for shaping the properties of a sound, especially when routed to the filter cutoff.
+The envelope is the primary way of shaping of a sound, especially when routed to the filter cutoff.
 For example, a typical "pluck" sound has no attack, a short delay, no sustain, and no release, while a "pad" sound may have a long attack and decay, a middle sustain, and a long release.

-Remember that attack, decay, and release all control the time, while sustain controls the level.

 On the SB01, the envelope controls are:

-- `A` - controls the attack time of the envelope
+- `A` – Attack time of the envelope
-- `D` - controls the decay time of the envelope
+- `D` – Decay time of the envelope
-- `S` - controls the envelope sustain level
+- `S` – Sustain level of the envelope
-- `R` - controls the release time of the envelope
+- `R` – Release time of the envelope

-The three settings of the `ENV` mode switch controls how the envelope is triggered.
+Additionally, the three settings of the `ENV` mode switch controls how the envelope is triggered.

-In `GATE` mode, the envelope is started by a keypress event and will transition to the release phase when the last key is let go.
+1. In `GATE` mode, the envelope is started by a keypress event and will transition to the release phase when the last key is let go.
 If additional notes are played, the envelope will not reset to the beginning.

-In `GATE+TRIG` mode, the envelope will be started by a keypress event and will transition to the release phase when any key is let go.
-If additional notes are played, the envelope will reset at the beginning for the new note.
+2. In `GATE+TRIG` mode, the envelope will be started by a keypress event and will transition to the release phase when any key is let go.
+If additional notes are played, the envelope will reset at the beginning of each new note.

-In `LFO` mode, the envelope will be triggered by each cycle of the `LFO` when a note on the keyboard is played and held.
+3. In `LFO` mode, the envelope will be triggered by each cycle of the `LFO` when a note on the keyboard is played and held.
+The `LFO/CLK RATE` will also now reset on the first key press.

 </article>